 Retail Sales YoY in Hong Kong averaged 2.51 percent from 2005 until 2022, reaching an all time high of 31 percent in February of 2021 and a record low of -46.70 percent in February of 2020.
 This page provides the latest reported value for - Hong Kong Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Retail Sales YoY in Hong Kong is expected to be 6.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Hong Kong to stand at 4.40 in 12 months time.
-In the long-term, the Hong Kong Retail Sales YoY is projected to trend around 4.40 percent in 2020, according to our econometric models.
+Retail Sales YoY in Hong Kong is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Retail Sales YoY is projected to trend around 4.50 percent in 2023, according to our econometric models.